Develop Your Authenticity As A Performance Measurement ExpertMarch 2, 2010 by Stacey Barr

 For me, I relentlessly continue to grow my knowledge about performance measurement.
-In fact, that’s one of the reasons I love my Measures & More Mastermind Program so much – I get to personally interview and learn from the world’s thought leaders on performance measurement and related subjects.
+In fact, that’s one of the reasons I love creating content for my PuMP Community so much – I get to personally interview and learn from the world’s thought leaders on performance measurement and related subjects.

 What are your SKILLS in performance measurement?